 Help prepare your Year 11s as best as possible by easing any exam pressure with helpful study tools…

 It’s that time of year again.
-You want to prepare your students to do the best they possibly can in their English language GCSE, without piling on the pressure.
+You want to help students with their GCSE English Language revision, without piling on the pressure.

 Just as we included them in our roundup of GCSE English literature revision resources it makes sense to start here with past papers.

 Whichever exam board your school uses, you’ll find old papers at Revision World.

 This two-page worksheet activity will encourage your GCSE pupils to focus on close analysis at word level.

 First you need to read an extract from The Invisible Man by HG Wells, before picking out certain word classes.
 Then you fill in some incomplete sentences, analysing the author’s language choices.